So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 Hang your Buds in a Dark Room

-After you have trimmed your buds, transfer them to a dark room.
+After you have harvested your buds, transfer them to a dark room.
 Ensure that there is no sunlight streaming in.
+Sunlight will bleach your buds.
 Your darkroom should have a temperature between 60°F and 70°F and humidity levels of 45-55%.

 To maintain your humidity levels, it helps to use a dehumidifier.
 Use an air conditioner to maintain the temperature if needed.
-Additionally, you should use a small fan to improve ventilation.
+Additionally, you should use a small fan (or multiple fans) to improve ventilation.

 Check if the Weed is Dry